LSSTDESC/Monitor/doc/setup_jupyter-dev.md

 6. ####Test it out!

  You should be good to go!
-Try running the first four cells of the [example notebook](../examples/lightcurve_example.ipynb) **making sure the your notebook is running in the `lsst` kernel**.
-To change kernels use the `Change Kernel` option under `Kernel` in the jupyter notebook menu bar.
+Point you web browser to https://jupyter-dev.nersc.gov and login.
+Once you see the jupyter notebook interface go into the examples folder of your cloned version of `monitor` and open `lightcurve-example.ipynb`.
+Here's the important part: **switch your notebook so it is running in the `lsst` kernel** (to change kernels use the `Change Kernel` option under `Kernel` in the jupyter notebook menu bar).
+Then try running the first four cells of the example notebook.
+If you're all set up correctly you should see the same output as what you see [here](../examples/lightcurve_example.ipynb).

- The rest will not work yet because we are still working on establishing database connections from jupyter-dev, but once that is done we will amend this.
+ The rest of the notebook will not work yet because we are still working on establishing database connections from jupyter-dev, but once that is done we will amend this.